Charles Armand Tuffin, marquis de la Rouërie: American Revolution

-In January, 1777, La Rouërie embarked from France to join the Americans in their fight for independence.
+In January 1777, La Rouërie embarked from France to join the Americans in their fight for independence.
 His ship the Morris, was attacked by three British ships on its arrival in April.
-It sank in Chesapeake Bay, Delaware but La Rouërie succeeded in getting to shore with only three surviving servants.
+It sank in Chesapeake Bay, but La Rouërie succeeded in getting to shore with only three surviving servants.

 Under George Washington's orders, he became Colonel Armand and recruited volunteers which he paid from his own pocket.
 Pulaski's Legion, initially named after its commander, was renamed the First Partisan Corps (or Armand's Partisan Corps or Armand's Legion) after Pulaski's death at the end of 1779.
 Made up of infantry and cavalry, this corps of foreign volunteers fluctuated between three and five companies strong.

 Promoted to a General on 25 June 1778, La Rouërie took part in the battles of New York, Monmouth, Short Hills, Brandywine, Whitemarsh, the Campaign in Virginia, and the Siege of Yorktown.
 In 1781, Colonel Armand returned to France to re-equip his troops, and was there made a Knight of the Order of Saint-Louis.
 On 26 March 1783, he was made a brigadier general in the American Army, though he left the American Army on 25 November that year.
 He returned to France in the summer of 1784.
 He retained his friendship with Washington after leaving America and the two continued to correspond.
 La Rouërie was also made a member of the Society of the Cincinnatis French chapter.